RED HEN FAQ – “Is it REALLY TIME to WINTERIZE my LAWN?”

 While your other fertilizer applications are best applied when the grass roots are actively growing, a winterizer is geared toward taking advantage of the the time period when your grass is NOT actively growing.
 If you’re curious about some of the more technical aspects of why winterizing in late-fall or November is recommended, check out Zac Reicher, Purdue University Professor/Turfgrass Extension Specialist’s brief Turf Tips article, “Turf 101: Why does a November application of fertilizer work?”

 Not sure where to start?
-(HINT: START with finding out how healthy your particular soil is and what nutrients your soil may be lacking by having a certified lab do a SOIL TEST for less than $10/sample … We’d love to tell you more about this!)
+(HINT: START with finding out how healthy your particular soil is and what nutrients your soil may be lacking by having a certified lab do a SOIL TEST, with Red Hen’s help on interpreting the results and making recommendations for your yard with your goals and concerns in mind.
+Here’s the Link to our 2020 Soil Test instructions and pricing … We’d love to tell you more about this – just give us a call at 574-232-6811!)

 Having issues with your lawn that you’re not sure how to deal with?